 Leh Adventure Activities:

 Nature and adventure lovers will find excellent hiking and para gliding opportunities around Leh.
 There are also many longer trekking trails to choose from, such as the ones from Likir to Temisgam, and Markha Valley from Spituk.
 Mountain climbing trips can be booked to peaks such as Stok (20,177 feet), Goleb (19,356 feet), Kangyatse (20,997 feet) and Matho West (19,520) in the Zanskar Mountains.
 White water rafting is also possible in July and August along the Indus River in the Leh area, as well as the Shayok River in the Nubra Valley, and Zanskar River in Zanskar.
-The Nubra Valley offers camel safaris as well.
+The Nubra Valley has camel safaris as well.
+Dreamland Trek and Tours

 The Ladakh Festival